Trade

 Live exports ban comes a step closer

 The Animal Welfare (Livestock Exports) Bill had its first reading in the House of Lords today after passing its remaining stages in the House of Commons last night.
-It means that the bill is progressing through Parliament and that live exports are a step closer to being banned.

 Shark Fins Act passes into law

 Vegan Conservatives welcome the passing into law of the Shark Fins Act, which further strengthens existing legislation to support shark conservation, by banning the import and export of detached shark fins in the UK.
+Shark finning has been illegal in Britain for two decades and the Shark Fins Act g

 Vegan Conservatives welcome ivory ban extension

-The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).
+The Vegan Conservatives have welcomed news this morning that the Government plans to extend the ivory ban to include more species: hippos, walruses, orcas, narwhals and sperm whales, all of which are listed in the Convention on International Trade in Endangered Species of Fauna and Flora (CITES

 Defra likely to ban dairy-ish names

 Defra is considering guidance to ban vegan food manufacturers from using names like 'Mylk', 'Sheese' and 'B+tter' on their products.
+The move is likely to cost companies that make such foods millions of pounds to relabel packaging and start marketing campaigns from scratch.

 Sustainable protein investment up 24% in Europe

 New figures by the Good Food Institute show that sustainable protein companies in Europe raised €579m in 2022, an increase of nearly 24% on 2021.
 Of that, the UK represented €68m - almost 12% of the total.
+Venture capital deals amounted to €284m.

 Government drops Animals (Abroad) Bill

 After being put on hold in May, following doubts about an outright ban on foie gras and using bear skin for military hats, Vegan Conservatives are disappointed to learn that the Animals (Abroad) Bill has been dropped and will not receive any more Parliamentary time.
+The Conservative Manifesto of De

 Vegan Conservatives write to Zac Goldsmith about Iceland whale hunting